chrissix666/PythonScript-MKVSubExtractJellyParse/README.md

 Overview:

 The MKV Subtitle Extractor is a Python tool for extracting subtitles from .mkv files while preserving metadata in a Jellyfin-compatible way.
 Many MKVs contain multiple subtitle tracks with overlapping languages, flags, or properties.
-This tool handles text (.srt, .ass, .ssa) and image (.sub/.idx, .sup) tracks and generates clear filenames reflecting language, default/forced flags, and hearing-impaired indicators.
+This tool handles text (.srt) and image (.sub/.idx, .sup) tracks and generates clear filenames reflecting language, default/forced flags, and hearing-impaired indicators.
 Ideal for libraries with container subtitles, manually collected subtitles (.External), and OpenSubtitles downloads.
 Consistent naming and custom tags allow coexistence without overwriting.

 Design Philosophy: